Rafaelcamposgoncalves/cpf-validator-x/README.md

 #### Example with 2 parameters

 ```
-cpfValidatorX.isCpf('33333333333', 'CPF Inválido');
+cpfValidatorX.isCpf('33333333333', 'Invalid CPF');
 ```

 > **Note:**
 >
-> If the second parameter is omitted no message will be returned.
+> If the second parameter is omitted, no error message will be returned.

 ### Return
 Returns a **JSON** object with up to 3 values, depending on error and number of parameters passed, Ex: